autolab/docs/docs/index.md

         Email: "admin@foo.bar"

+16. Install [Tango](/docs/tango), the backend autograding service.

+17. If you would like to deploy the server, you can try out [Phusion Passenger](https://www.phusionpassenger.com/library/walkthroughs/start/ruby.html)

+18. Now you are all set to start using Autolab!
+Visit the [Guide for Instructors](/docs/instructors) and [Guide for Lab Authors](/docs/lab) pages for more info.

 ### Docker (Development) (rails-5-docker-dev)
 This sets up a development setup of Autolab, Tango, and Redis locally with Docker Compose.